 Still stuck, eh?
 That’s okay!
 Here are some things you can do right now to get past those negative self talkers in your head:

-Free Write Anything in Your Head for 5 minutes, Then Cover With Marker, Paint or Gesso
+Free Write: Write down anything in Your Head for 5 minutes, Then Cover With Marker, Paint or Gesso

 Follow an art journaling prompt to create a page – it will help fuel your creativity.

-Use Pre-Made Art to Kickstart Your Journal – No drawing or painting skills required! – You can find thousands of public domain images to print and include in your journal, or cut up photos from magazines to create collage pages.
+You can find thousands of public domain images to print and include in your journal, or cut up photos from magazines to create collage pages.
 You can always doodle or write in the junk journal later!

 If all else fails, think of this quote by Robert Schuller: